Taxation in the Czech Republic: Real Estate Tax and Real Estate Acquisition Tax

+However, there is still an obligation to pay tax on the sale of the property as this income is assessed under the Income Tax Act.
+The gain made on the sale of the property compared to its purchase price is then taxed.

 Gift tax

 Gift tax is transferred from free transfer of property (both movable and immovable).
 It is levied on a person who was given a property.
 The tax rates are based on the scheme where there are illustrated groups of kinship and on the size of property.
 There are several people exempt from the gift tax: wife/husband, relatives, and people who lived with the testator in one household for the duration of at least one year.
 Also, gifts from one person with total value less than 15,000 CZK given in the same tax period are exempt from this tax.

+Gift tax no longer formally exists today, as it was abolished in 2014.
+Today, it falls under income tax and so is taxed as ordinary income.
+The rules for exempting this income from taxation are similar to the original gift tax.
+From 2024, the threshold below which this income is not taxed is 50,000 CZK.

 Inheritance tax

 The object of this tax is movable and immovable property inherited by law or by will.
 The taxpayer is the individual heir, who has acquired the inheritance thanks to the decision of the court.

+The inheritance tax rate depends on the relationship to the deceased and the value of the inherited property.
 Heirs are divided into three groups depending on their relation with the deceased.
 First group is formed by the closest relatives—husband or wife, kids, grandchildren, parents and grandparents.
 Second group is formed by side-lined relatives (siblings, aunts and uncles, nieces and nephews and persons living together in household for more than one year.
 Third group is formed by persons without any kinship.

+Inheritance tax was abolished in 2014, inheritance is now perceived as a gratuitous acquisition and is exempt from income tax.

 Road Tax

 Road Tax is a tax, that is supposed to be paid by everyone who uses his/her car or another vehicle, registered and operated at the territory of the Czech Republic, for a business purpose.
 Vehicles used exclusively for personal use are tax-exempt.
 It's one-off fee.
-The level of tax for personal vehicles is determined by the engine capacity, whereas for lorries by the maximum authorized weight weight per axle and the number of axles.
+The level of tax for personal vehicles is determined by the engine capacity, whereas for lorries by the maximum authorized weight per axle and the number of axles.
 Exceptions are so-called ecological cars (electric, gas,...) and some are totally exempted from the fee.

 There is also a special fee for using the highways which is obligatory to pay for all the vehicles using highways which is since 2021 in electronic form.
 Electric, hybrid or hydrogen-based vehicles fully exempted from paying this fee.
 Vehicles powered by natural gases are partially exempted and pay lower fees (half of the original fee).